oeitam/mgtd/README.md

 2. the files locations are parametrized in defs.py
 3. when exiting (die), the program zips the local directory (parametrized, but usually c:\mgtd.local) and stores it in the code location (parametrized as well) in a directory named 'datastore'.
 The zipped files are created with a time tag as the name.
 They are not stored in github.
 4.

+## run environment, dev and production envs
+1. the system supports 3 operational modes: developement, production and demo (demo is not really used as of MAr 24)
+2. each of the 3 environments has a completely seperate databases and a seperate configuration file
+3. all the run data (config files, utility scripts and the databses) are in c:\mgtd.local directotry (parametrized)
+### content of c:/mgtd.local [let us define ENVS as developement or demo or production]
+ - developement, production, demo folders with teh databases and html files in them
+ - mgtf.local.cfg file which is the config file in use when mgtd starts
+ - mgtd.local.ENVS.cfg are the (3) config files for each environment. see 'GoTo' scripts
+ - GoToENVS.py scripts - when mgtd is NOT running, run these python scripts to change the envoronment.
+ - - the script find what envirnoment was last used, saves the mgtd.local.cfg as mgtd.local.ENVS.cfg file as appropriate and copies the GoTo env config file to mgtd.local.cfg. next time mgtd is run is in teh new environment being set.
+ - There are other files in teh directory which are obsolete or old or whatever
+### test/developement mode vs production mode operation
+ - the file to run is always mgtd.py as the starting script
+ - two "mode"s are supported for communication 'prod' for production and 'direct' for validation (used in developement environment)
+ - if mode is 'prod', the client used is the **client_script.py**' file which waits for user inputs and sends outputs to teh user process.\
+ the file mgtd_wt.ps1 calls the server and then the client_script.py
+ - if mode is 'direct' the server.init and server.server_process methods use the '**client_direct.py**' script to process commands in the test_defs.py file

 ## Operation
 this describes points how I use it (Jan 2024)\